humancomputerintegration/rehamove-integration-lib/README.md

-# Rehamove Integration Lib: Python and C# Extensions for RehaMove 3 (v1.6)
+# EMS Integration Lib: Python and C# Extensions for Hasomed's RehaMove 1, Rehamove 3 and OpenEMSstim (v1.6)

-This is the **rehamoveIntegrationLib**, a collection of libraries (for non-commercial use only) that interface with the RehaMove 3 medical device.
+This is the **rehamoveIntegrationLib**, a collection of libraries (for non-commercial use only) that interface with distinct electrical/functional muscle stimulation units (known as EMS or FES):

+* Hasomed's RehaMove 3 EMS/FES device (here!)
+* Hasomed's RehaMove 1 EMS/FES device (comming soon!)
+* [openEMSstim](https://github.com/PedroLopes/openEMSstim) controllers (not a stimulator, just an intensity adjuster)

 You can find the project's official page [here](https://lab.plopes.org/rehalib).

 ![image](extra/video.png)
 (click [here](https://youtu.be/IyL0C_fEE2A) for our youtube video)